wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/basic/transaction.md

 There are two options to sign a transaction:

 * If your app sends trancastions on your behalf, you can use your own seed phrase to sign transactions.
 This way is described in [Sign Transaction Using Your Own Seed](#sign-transaction-using-your-own-seed) section below.
-* If your app sends transactions on behalf of range of users, we don't recommend to ask them for their seed phrases.
-Instead, use the official wallet software – for example, provided by Waves.Exchange team.
+* If your app sends transactions on behalf of range of users, **do not ask them for their seed phrases**.
+Instead, use the interface to the wallet software.
 This way is described in [Sign Transaction on Behalf of User](#sign-transaction-on-behalf-of-user) section below.

 **Transaction Fee**